Aashish1-1-1/LinkChain/README.md

 No need just to learn what's up with this blockchain thing

 ## What did i learn
-About blockchain a bit, go routine and concurrency models use channel to communicate between routines etc etc
+About blockchain a bit, go routine and concurrency models used channel to communicate between routines etc etc

 ## Disclaimer
 Don't try this at home, time is valuable :/